fmhh/All-in/itext/README.md

 `java -Djavax.net.debug=all -Djava.security.debug=certpath -cp ".:<CLASS>:<LIB>/*" swisscom.com.ais.itext.allin_itext`

 If you're on Windows then use a semicolon ; instead of the colon :

+### Run executable JAR file

+Alternatively you can run the executable JAR file that contains already the compiled java code.
+It is located in the `./jar` directory.

+Run the application (Unix/OSX): `java -cp "allin_itext.jar:<LIB>/*" swisscom.com.ais.itext.allin_itext`

+If you're on Windows then use a semicolon ; instead of the colon :